umdfiresa2024/research-Silver-Lining/README.md

 ## Question 14: What are the next steps of your research?

-Look at impact of bedroom counts, as well as other potential variables.
+Look at impact of bedroom counts, as well as other potential variables like mortgage rates to further minimize the confounding variables.

 Step 9: Change the document format to gfm